JonathanHelianthicusDoe/trash_ideas/README.md

 ### toonup

-Balancing toonup gags is a bit of a different beast than balancing any of the other six tracks; rather than balancing the tracks against themselves, toonup is fundamentally different and can only be balanced from a perspective that includes not just the HP of cogs, but also the attacking power of cogs and the
+Balancing toonup gags is a bit of a different beast from balancing any of the other six tracks; rather than balancing the tracks against themselves, toonup is fundamentally different and can only be balanced from a perspective that includes not just the HP of cogs, but also the attacking power of cogs and the